MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits_op.md

 https://www.youtube.com/watch?v=igPXzKjqrNg

-This video (a segment of a lecture given by Professor John Preskill of Caltech) grants more insight in what topological quantum computation is.
+Here we will grant more insight in what topological quantum computation is.

 Advanced introduction of topological quantum computing This paper gives an elaborate introduction to topological quantum computing where also the underlying mathematics are explained.
 This material is mainly suited for participants with a background in quantum mechanics, do not be discouraged if it is hard to follow.